 Alternatively, discerning travellers can have a slightly less liquid-lunch of wallaby tartare, or any number of Chef Terry’s seasonally sourced dishes, which are all prepared with a hint of mischief.
 Oh and a word of warning: if you delve into Mona’s mythical wine cellar, make sure to book yourself onto the late ferry.

-The Source is definitely a top pick for one of the best restaurants in Hobart.
+The Source is definitely a top pick for Hobart.

 “The only word to describe the restaurant is wonderful.”andreaccq (Tripadvisor)